 When Chilean coal miners were trapped in 2010 for over sixty days, the whole world could feel the anguish of their families.
 It was a human drama that captured headlines and our hearts found relief when they finally emerged.

 Here is Tito’s slant on what went on for him as he watched the drama unfold:

 “My empathy would be towards the flashlight batteries of those trapped coal miners.
 Or my empathy would perhaps be towards the trapped air around those coal miners.
 There would be me watching through the eyes of the flashlight cell the utter hopelessness of those unfortunate miners as my last chemicals struggled to glow the faint bulb so that I didn’t leave them dying in darkness.
-As the air around them, I would try to find a way to let myself squeeze every bit of oxygen I have to allow the doomed lungs to breathe, for I am responsible for their can cialis for high blood preasur doom.
+As the air around them, I would try to find a way to let myself squeeze every bit of oxygen I have to allow the doomed lungs to breathe, for I am responsible for their doom.
 And while I found myself trapped, I would smell the burning rice being cooked with neglect in an earthen pot.”

 Not what us neurotypicals (that is the term the neurodiverse prefer for those not capable of diversity) might even consider when relating to empathy.
 Tito helps us to begin to understand the depth of his perception and experience and in so doing, this young man, is not only a poet-author but also an exquisite spiritual teacher.
 He continues: